imanlab/d-lfd/README.md

 ## About The Project

-The purpose of this repository is to provide an easy and consistent way of documenting the projects at IML.
-This part of the readme can be used to define the overall problem statement of the research project.
-Feel free to modify the structure of readme as per the project requirements.
+Suturing is a frequently used operation in most of the surgeries and developing a robotic system for autonomous robotic suturing can be of significant assistant to surgery team in order to reduce the physical fatigue and cognitive load.
+Since tissues are deformable objects needle insertion and tissue manipulation is a complex control task.
+The second complexity of the control task belongs to the high dimensional sensory data (Visual sensor) which makes the problem very hard for conventional control theory/Learning from Demonstration algorithms.
+We have collected a dataset for piercing needle into an artificial tissue with da Vinci Research Kit (DVRK) to develop deep LfD models for robot control.

 ### Built With
 This section should list any major frameworks that you built your project using (preferrably along with links).
 Please try to specify the versions.